 I’m here to deliver.

-Elements of The Easiest Peanut Butter Cookies
+Elements of Easy Peanut Butter Cookies

 Melted butter.
 In addition to my issues with an overcomplicated process, I realized that the common thread in my unfortunate experiences with homemade peanut butter cookies was a lack of density, or fudge factor, in the cookies.
 Usually, in fact, they are on the dry side.
 How could I go about fixing that?